Our journey to improvement

 This Improvement Plan helps us be a well-managed and resilient Council.
 We cannot change the past, but we are determined to put things right, and make Guildford a thriving place to live, work, and do business.

-We are proud of the progress we have achieved so far, but there is still work to do and our focus continues delivering our Improvement Plan.
+We have made significant progress since then, and we are proud of the progress we have achieved so far.
+There is still work to do and our focus continues delivering our Improvement Plan.

 What we want to achieve?